ankaplan02/Bayesian_Binary_MNAR/README.md

 R if you have saved this file in your computer.
 The easier way would probably be the former and then save the function in a new R script file in a location you want.

 VNP_PMM_within_R: consists of a vague-normal prior pattern mixture model that is fit in the Just Another Gibbs sampler (JAGS) program within R/R studio.
 You have to already have the package 'rjags' installed in your R app.
-If you don't know how to do this in R, the following code is of help:
+If you don't know how to do this in R, the following code will help:

 - install.packages("rjags")